Jump to this Section

-Is a non-smokers
+Is a non-smoker

 Has limited sun damage to their skin

-Has never been considered overweight
+Has never been quite overweight

 What to Expect from Recovery

 The effects of the local anesthetic will persist for several hours after torsoplasty – so you will be comfortable in the recovery room and for your journey home or to your hotel.
-Ultimately, these effects will wear off and you will have some discomfort, which will be handled by the pain medication that has been prescribed for you.
+These effects will wear off and you will have some discomfort, which will be handled by the pain medication that has been prescribed for you.
 The feeling has been described as soreness “as if you had just been hit in your chest and also performed 100 straight abdominal crunches.”
 It usually subsides substantially within 48 hours.
 Dr. Jacobs will personally call you within the first 24 hours after your torsoplasty.

 There will also be some swelling, bruising, and numbness of the chest, abdomen, and love handles — these will disappear within a few weeks.
 You may shower two days after surgery and drive within 3-4 days.
 Recovery takes about one week although there is considerable healing of your torsoplasty during the ensuing months as well.
 Sedentary activities can be resumed within a few days after surgery and many patients return to desk-type work in less than a week.
 All strenuous activities should be avoided for a minimum of three weeks after surgery.
 A gradual return to full exercise training can begin at four weeks postoperatively.